-Bosnia mining: The IMP@CT project will provide Europe with the best model of exploiting key raw materials20.
-May 2017. / Mining
+Bosnia mining: The IMP@CT project will provide Europe with the best model of exploiting key raw materials, Mining

 Participants at the conference organised by the British company MINECO LTD under the European IMP@CT project from 15 to 18 May in Olovo and Sarajevo concluded that mining needs a new operational model that would bring great advancement in this field and enable quicker and easier exploitation of key resources in Europe.
 At the same time, they pointed out that new models in mining were needed to protect the environment and contribute to the development of local communities.

 “All of us in the IMP@CT project not only believe in the future of European mining but it is clear to us all that European mining is more important than ever”, said Dominic Roberts, Chief Operating Officer of MINECO LTD, at a reception which was yesterday evening hosted by the British Embassy in Bosnia and Herzegovina, and which officially concluded the three-day conference.

 British ambassador to Bosnia and Herzegovina H.E.
 Edward Ferguson greeted the conference participants at the reception.